A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

 \subsubsection{Generative AI-Based Semantic Communication Architectures}

-Generative AI technologies, such as generative adversarial networks (GANs) and large language models (LLMs), have shown significant potential in optimizing data processing and transmission efficiency in semantic communication, particularly in the context of the Internet of Vehicles (IoV).
-By transforming complex data (e.g., images, text) into concise semantic representations and leveraging multi-modal fusion and reconstruction techniques, generative AI substantially reduces data volume while enhancing the intelligence and accuracy of communication.
-Current generative AI-based semantic communication architectures in IoV primarily focus on image transmission.
+Generative AI technologies, such as generative adversarial networks (GANs) and large language models (LLMs), have shown significant potential in optimizing data processing and transmission efficiency in semantic communication, particularly in the context of the IoV.
+By transforming complex data (e.g., images, text, etc.) into concise semantic representations and leveraging multimodal fusion and reconstruction techniques, generative AI substantially reduces data volume while enhancing the intelligence and accuracy of communication.
+Current generative AI-based semantic communication architectures in the IoV primarily focus on image transmission.
 Unlike traditional image transmission architectures, these approaches emphasize the use of generative AI to intelligently process complex data.
-By converting images, text, and other data types into compact semantic representations and integrating multi-modal fusion and reconstruction, these architectures not only reduce data transmission but also significantly improve communication intelligence, thus offering new perspectives and methods for semantic communication in IoV.
+By converting images, text, and other data types into compact semantic representations and integrating multimodal fusion and reconstruction, these architectures not only reduce data transmission but also significantly improve communication intelligence, thus offering new perspectives and methods for semantic communication in the IoV.
 Below are several generative AI-based semantic communication architectures and their applications.

-\cite{feng2023scalable} proposed a scalable Artificial Intelligence-Generated Content (AIGC) encoder-decoder architecture.
-The encoder uses large language models to convert images into concise textual prompts, which are optimized by a reinforcement learning module before transmission.
-The decoder then reconstructs the images from the optimized text and decides whether to transmit semantically important image regions based on bandwidth availability.
-By transforming images into text representations and applying optimization techniques, this method reduces data transmission while maintaining acceptable image quality.
-Experimental results demonstrate that this approach outperforms baseline methods in detecting vehicle blind spots and image compression, which show its potential for practical applications in vehicular communication under varying bandwidth conditions.
+Ref.~\cite{feng2023scalable} proposed an scalable Artificial Intelligence Generated Content (AIGC) encoder--decoder architecture.
+The encoder leverages large language models to convert images into concise text prompts.
+Before transmission, the text information is optimized by a reinforcement learning module.
+The decoder then converts the optimized text back into images and decides whether to transmit semantically important image regions based on bandwidth conditions.
+The system demonstrates excellent performance in semantic similarity.
+Experiments have validated its advantages in image reconstruction quality while significantly reducing the amount of transmitted data, with a compression ratio of several times.
+This is highly beneficial for bandwidth-constrained VANET environments.